Here’s what travelers can expect from Black Friday, Cyber Monday sales during the pandemic

 There may be unprecedented discounts up for grabs

 In response to the low demand in travel, brands have had to drop prices across the board — from flights to hotels to rental cars.
-They also know people will want to travel again at some point and are yearning to get on the road again.
+They also know people will want to travel again at some point and are yearning to get on the road.

 “What we’re hearing from travel partners that we’re in constant contact with is that they do want to take advantage of this consumer mind-set and capture that demand by offering even better promotions and offers,” Corwin says.
 “It’s likely that we won’t see prices quite as low as they are right now because this is just a really unprecedented time."